andela-fabolaji/learn-webdesign/README.md

 ## Situation
 Techsavvy Limited needs your help.
 They just took up a web design project for a client, their front-end developer is down with a cold and is currently tweeting from the hospital bed.

 They would like you hop on board by replacing the developer.
-They know you don't have much experience with coding and have promised that the front end guy will guide you.
-Hopefully he does.
+They know you don't have much experience with coding and will do their best in providing the best resources you need to work on your tasks.

+You will work as the front end developer on the project until the front end guy recovers fully and comes back to work.
+(That is if the front end guy still has his job when he gets back)

 Let's have a look at the project